danydodson/dev/content/posts/2021-01-03-live-react-component-you-can-interact-with/index.md

 ---
-title: Post 8
-date: 2021-01-03
+template: post
+title: Live React component you can interact with
+slug: live-react-component-you-can-interact-with
-cover: photo-8.webp
+cover: cover.webp
-tags: [how to, 'mdx']
-excerpt: Mdx Example 8
+draft: false
+date: 2021-01-03T13:11:52.449Z
+excerpt: Try hovering over the data to get more granular information
 category: post
-draft: false
+tags:
+- how to
+- mdx
 ---
 import { Chart } from "react-charts"
-import Form from "./form.js"
+import Form from "./../../layout/form.js"

 ## React Charts examples in MDX
 This file is written in MDX and has a live React component you can interact with; try hovering over the data to get more granular information.

 ### Data represented in BarChart